Eucalyptus rhodantha: Pollinators

 The flowers of Eucalyptus rhodantha are pollinated by a host of birds including the white-fronted honeyeater (Phildonyris albifrons), singing honeyeater (Lichenostomus virescens), brown honeyeater (Lichmera indistincta), red wattlebird (Anthochaera carunculata), yellow-throated miner (Manorina flavigula) and Australian ringneck (Barnardius zonarius).
 The yellow-throated miner and the singing honeyeater are thought to contribute the most to pollination.
 The birds do not exclusively forage on E. rhodantha, as they also are known to feed on other local species including Banksia ashbyi, Banksia prionotes, Calothamnus quadrifidus and Grevillea eriostachya.
 The number and behaviour of birds varies between seasons and the birds fly long distances between different flowers.
 The larger honeyeaters are especially well-suited to pollination as they are able to collect the nectar and pollen easily and deposit it on the stigma efficiency.
 It is thought that the larger flowers of E. rhodantha are indicative of the development of a system of reproduction that encourages pollination by birds which can carry pollen over larger distances instead of insects which have a smaller range.

-The Tarsipes rostratus, commonly known as the honey possum, is the only mammal thought to act as a pollinator.
+Tarsipes rostratus, commonly known as the honey possum, is the only mammal thought to act as a pollinator.